-The actuarial assumptions used in the December 31, 2017, valuations were based on the results of the 2016 experience analysis for the periods January 1, 2012, through December 31, 2015, as well as, the October 28, 2016, actuarial assumptions workshop and were adopted by the PERA Board during the November 18, 2016, Board meeting.
-In addition, certain actuarial assumptions pertaining to per capita health care costs and their related trends are analyzed and reviewed by PERA's actuary, as discussed below.
+The actuarial assumptions used in the December 31, 2018, valuations were based on the results of the 2016 experience analysis for the periods January 1, 2012, through December 31, 2015, as well as, the October 28, 2016, actuarial assumptions workshop and were adopted by the PERA Board during the November 18, 2016, Board meeting.
+In addition, certain actuarial assumptions pertaining to per capita health care costs and their related trends are analyzed and reviewed by PERA's actuary, as needed.

-In determining the additional liability for PERACare enrollees who are age sixty-five or older and who are not eligible for premium-free Medicare Part A, the following monthly costs/premiums are assumed for 2018 for the PERA Benefit Structure:
+In determining the additional liability for PERACare enrollees who are age sixty-five or older and who are not eligible for premium-free Medicare Part A, the following monthly cost/premiums are assumed for 2019 PERA Benefit Structure:

-Medicare Plan Cost for Members Without Medicare Part A Premiums for Members Without Medicare Part A
+Medicare Plan Cost for Members Without Medicare Part A Premiums for Members Without Medicare Part A Medicare Advantage/Self- Insured Prescription \$601 \$240 Kaiser Permanente Medicare Advantage HMO 605 237

-Self-Funded Medicare \$736 \$367

-Supplement Plans

-Kaiser Permanente Medicare 602 236

-Advantage HMO

-Rocky Mountain Health Plans 611 251

-Medicare HMO

-UnitedHealthcare Medicare HMO 686 213

-The 2018 Medicare Part A premium is \$422 per month.

-In determining the additional liability for PERACare enrollees in the PERA Benefit Structure who are age sixtyfive or older and who are not eligible for premium-free Medicare Part A, the following chart details the initial expected value of Medicare Part A benefits, age adjusted to age 65 for the year following the valuation date:
+The 2019 Medicare Part A premium is \$437 per month.
+In determining the additional liability for PERACare enrollees in the PERA Benefit Structure who are age sixty-five or older and who are not eligible for premium-free Medicare Part A, the following chart details the initial expected value of Medicare Part A benefits, age adjusted to age 65 for the year following the valuation date:

-Medicare Plan Cost for Members Without Medicare Part A
+Medicare Plan Cost for Members Without Medicare Part A Medicare Advantage/Self-Insured Prescription \$562 Kaiser Permanente Medicare Advantage HMO 571

-Self-Funded Medicare Supplement Plans \$289

-Kaiser Permanente Medicare Advantage HMO 300

-Rocky Mountain Health Plans Medicare HMO 270

-UnitedHealthcare Medicare HMO 400